codefinity/oeuvre/README.md

 ## How To Make Principles Of Evolution Work for Architecture

+#### Lessons worth learning from real world evolution.

+- Trial and errors cannot be avoided to arrive at the design

+- Paradoxes will always be there

+- Framework must allow for experimentation

+- Incremental Design is the way

+- The change must happen at one fundemental level and then transform the outer layers.

+- Designs tend towards perfection but can still not be perfect.

+- There needs to be a Unit of Evolution

+- Environmental changes influnce design

 > Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined.